edgefarm/edgefarm/README.md

 ```

 What next?
 We're gonna deploy the example producer on an edge node, and the consumer will kick it on a cloud node.
 It's gonna be a perfect match!
+The producer creates simulated sensor data and sends it over to the consumer using EdgeFarm.network.
+The consumer then displays the data in a browser.

 You're the boss now!
 Label the right node pool to run that edge application.
 Show 'em who's in charge!

 ```console